Hydrocortisone – steroids are a short-term solution to a long-term problem.

 Eye Damage: Topical steroids can cause irreversible damage to the visual field.
 The blinking motion can cause the steroid to travel up the face towards the eye, where it can cause thinning of the cornea, leading to a risk of glaucoma.

 What happens when we scratch our skin?

-A study has shed light on what actually happens in the body when we want to scratch an itch.
+This study has shed light, on what actually happens to our body when we want to scratch an itch.
 A specialised group of cells, known as “inhibitory spinal interneurons”, which exist in the spine act as a gateway between our skin and our brain.
 These inhibitory cells work by either allowing the itchy sensation to travel up to our brain or stop it in its path by inhibiting the message.

 But after seeing the side effects of prolonged use, this is not going to be the answer long term.
 The key is to minimise your exposure to cortisone; the cornerstone to managing your inflammatory skin conditions, repairing your skin barrier, and preventing long-term damage.